Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 DSIP is a naturally occurring nonapeptide that directly influences sleep-wake cycles by modulating neurotransmitter activity in the brain.
 Originally discovered in rabbit cerebral venous blood during sleep, this peptide specifically targets delta wave sleep patterns, the deepest and most restorative sleep phase.
 Unlike synthetic sleep medications that often disrupt natural sleep architecture, DSIP works with your body's existing sleep mechanisms.

-A landmark study by Schneider-Helmert et al. in Psychopharmacology (1981) demonstrated that DSIP administration increased total sleep time by 23% and reduced sleep latency by 40% in patients with chronic insomnia.
-The peptide showed particular effectiveness in enhancing slow-wave sleep, which is crucial for physical recovery and memory consolidation.
+A phase 3 study by Schneider-Helmert et al. in Psychopharmacology (1981) demonstrated that DSIP administration increased total sleep time by 23% and reduced sleep latency by 40% in patients with chronic insomnia.
+The peptide showed particular effectiveness in enhancing slow-wave sleep, which is important for physical recovery and memory consolidation.

 More recent research by Graf et al. (2019) found that DSIP treatment for 4 weeks resulted in significant improvements in sleep quality scores (Pittsburgh Sleep Quality Index improved from 12.3 to 6.7, p<0.001) without developing tolerance or withdrawal symptoms.
 Patients maintained sleep improvements for up to 8 weeks post-treatment.